splunk/public-o11y-docs/logs/lo-transition.rst

 Infinite logging rules
 --------------------------------------------------------------------------------------------------------------
 You can continue using existing infinite logging rules.
-See :ref`logs-infinite` for more information.
+See :ref:`logs-infinite` for more information.
 You can turn your existing infinite logging rules off and on.
 However, you cannot create new infinite logging rules or edit existing rules.

-Going forward, you can archive data in Splunk Cloud Platform using Dynamic Data Active Archive.
+Going forward, you can use the

+You can also archive data in Splunk Cloud Platform using Dynamic Data Active Archive.
 See :new-page:`Store expired Splunk Cloud Platform data in a Splunk-managed archive <https://docs.splunk.com/Documentation/SplunkCloud/9.0.2305/Admin/DataArchiver>` for more information.

 .. _transition-search-time-rules: